We’re thrilled to welcome filmmaker Madeleine Hunt Ehrlich as one of our newest grantees!

 Any advice to other filmmakers just starting out?

-What is your favorite part about being a documentary filmmaker?
+What is your favorite part about being a documentary filmmaker or storyteller?

 What's the best documentary film (digital/short/or feature length) that you've seen this year?